shm-dtt/chroma-vue/README.md

 **Slow processing**: Try adjusting the worker count or check if your storage is the bottleneck

+**Terminal doesn't show typing after running**: This was a known issue that has been fixed in the latest version.
+The problem was caused by FFmpeg/FFprobe interfering with terminal stdin.
+If you still experience this issue:
+1. The script now automatically restores terminal settings on exit
+2. If your terminal is still unresponsive, manually fix it with:
+   - Linux/macOS: Type `reset` or `stty sane` and press Enter
+   - Windows: Press Ctrl+C, type `cls` and press Enter

+**Terminal becomes unresponsive after running**: This was caused by improper multiprocessing cleanup and has been fixed.
+If you still experience this issue:
+1. Make sure you're using the updated version of the script
+2. Try reducing the number of workers with `--workers 4`
+3. On Windows, ensure you're running the script directly (not in some IDEs)

+**Script hangs on exit**: Press Ctrl+C to interrupt gracefully.
+The script now includes proper cleanup routines.

+**Process doesn't respond to Ctrl+C**: This should be fixed in the current version.
+If it persists, you may need to force-kill the process and restart your terminal.

 ## Dependencies

 - `numpy`: Numerical operations for color averaging
 - `Pillow`: Image creation and manipulation
 - `tqdm`: Progress bar display

+## Recent Updates

+### Version 1.1
+- **MAJOR FIX**: Resolved terminal input visibility issue (typing not showing after script execution)
+- Fixed FFmpeg/FFprobe stdin interference with terminal
+- Added automatic terminal state restoration on exit
+- Improved subprocess isolation to prevent terminal corruption
+- Enhanced cross-platform terminal handling

 ## License